scuhooper/JamesKeeling/index.md

 <hr>

 # Projects
 Here is a quick collection of some of the milestone projects I have worked on throughout my college career.
 The projects are C++ for Unreal Engine and C# for Unity.
-The game name header links to the repo hosting the project.
+The game name header links to a page with more details about that particular title.
+Details pages have a link to the code repo as well.
 Under each project is a video demonstrating some of the game.

 ## [Viscountess](https://github.com/scuhooper/viscountess)
 ### Made with Unity